heptarch/heptarch.github.io/drafts/demon.md

 wit, are all lost on him; what is not lost, however, is the flame of living joy in Miss Dewar's eyes, a flame which kindles something in his own dim embers and threatens to engulf the room.
+Like Davie Thomson and the classroom, her disquisition can barely contain that joy.

 And so the duke---disappointed in politics, business, his whole retrograde scheme of life---